Primary hypoadrenalism; adrenal failure; addison disease; addison syndrome; adrenal insufficiency; hypoadrenalism

 By far the most common cause of Addison’s disease is autoimmunity.
 This is known as autoimmune Addison’s disease.
 Normally the body’s immune system attacks invading viruses and bacteria to defend the body.
 In cases of autoimmunity, the immune system makes a mistake, attacking and destroying the adrenal cortex as if it was an infection.

-Rare causes of Addison’s disease include infections such as tuberculosis, removal of the adrenal glands by surgery, bleeding into the adrenal glands (for instance after abdominal injuries), cancer of the adrenal glands and genetic defects such as adrenoleukodystrophy.
+Rare causes of Addison’s disease include infections such as tuberculosis, removal of the adrenal glands by surgery, bleeding into the adrenal glands (for instance after abdominal injuries), and genetic defects such as adrenoleukodystrophy.

 The signs and symptoms of Addison’s disease usually appear very gradually, as it takes months or years for the adrenal cortex to be destroyed significantly enough to cause symptoms.
 General signs such as tiredness, weight loss, feeling faint, depression and aches in the joints, muscles and abdomen are all common signs of Addison’s disease, but could also be caused by a wide range of other diseases.
-Nausea, vomiting, diarrhoea and a craving for salt may also be symptoms.
+Nausea, vomiting, diarrhoea and a craving for salt may also be symptoms, developing late in the disease course.

-However, there are specific symptoms of the disease, in particular the appearance of increased skin colour, just like a suntan.
+However, there are specific symptoms of the disease which can be useful clues to early diagnosis, in particular the appearance of increased skin colour, just like a suntan.
 New scars may heal with too much colour around them and this can also be noticed in skin creases on the palms of the hands and inside the mouth.
 In women, loss of body hair may occur and periods may stop.

 The adrenal glands depend on the pituitary gland to work properly.
-When the pituitary gland is damaged, the adrenal glands do not function because they do not receive stimulation from a pituitary hormone called adrenocorticotropic hormone; in this type of adrenal failure (called secondary adrenal insufficiency), there is no pigmentation of the skin and aldosterone secretion is not affected.
+When the pituitary gland is damaged, the adrenal glands do not function because they do not receive stimulation from a pituitary hormone called adrenocorticotropic hormone; in this type of adrenal failure (called secondary adrenal insufficiency), there is no pigmentation of the skin.
+Signs of a pituitary disorder (such as pituitary tumour) may include loss of peripheral vision, excessive thirst and urination, loss of menstrual periods (women) or low testosterone (men) and development of breast milk discharge in non-pregnant women.

 One in 15,000 people have Addison’s disease, so it is a rare condition.
 Around two to three times more women than men get this disease, because autoimmunity is more common in women.
 The peak age of the start of Addison’s disease is between 30 and 50, but it can happen at any age.
 Those people with other autoimmune diseases, such as Graves’ disease, hypothyroidism, type 1 diabetes, pernicious anaemia and vitiligo, have a greater risk of also developing autoimmune Addison’s disease.